acailic/acailic.github.io/_notes/ocp-chapter-6.md

   Remember that you CANNOT use 'assert' as a keyword as well as an identifier at the same time.

 - 1. An overriding method must not throw any new or broader checked exceptions than the ones declared in the overridden method.
 This means, the overriding method can only throw the exceptions or the subclasses of the exceptions declared in the overridden method.
 It can throw any subclass of Error or RuntimeException as well because it is not mandatory to declare Errors and RuntimeExceptions in the throws clause.
 An overriding method may also choose not to throw any exception at all.
   2. AssertionError is a subclass of Error.

+- expects you to know about ClassNotFoundException and NoSuchFieldException.
+Both of these are checked exceptions and are thrown when you use Java reflection mechanism to load a class and access its fields.
+ For example:
+ Class c = Class.forName("test.MyClass"); //may throw ClassNotFoundException java.lang.reflect.Field f = c.getField("someField"); ```//may throw NoSuchFieldException

+- ` }catch(NoSuchFileException|IOException|AccessDeniedException e){` - NoSuchFileException and AccessDeniedException are subclasses of IOException.
+You cannot include classes that are related by inheritance in the same multi-catch block.